PHP Developer Interview Questions

-- Develop technical designs for applications and software.
+- Developing technical designs for applications and software

-- Testing out code across various devices to ensure quality across all platforms.
+- Testing code across various devices to ensure quality across all platforms

 However, candidates without formal education can still find employment as a freelancer if they have relevant experience and demonstrate an expert understanding of the code.
 There are many online certification programs and boot camps candidates can enroll in to make themselves more appealing.